Slavery and Reform In West Africa: Toward Emancipation In Nineteenth-Century (Senegal and the Gold Coast)

 Scholarship of Teaching and Learning

 All of my work comes together in the area of scholarship around pedagogy and curriculum.
-Whether through world history contributions such as “Teaching World History at the College Level” in A Companion to World History, interventions in African history such as A Primer for Teaching African History and African Histories: New Sources and New Techniques for Studying African Pasts (with Esperanza Brizuela-Garcia), as well as documentaries and consulting for the New York City Board of Education and Gates Ventures, my work stresses intentional design and high-impact practices for student success and achievement.
-I am particular proud of the development of a multi-platform digital application, Abina, in use in classrooms around the world.
+Whether through world history contributions such as “Teaching World History at the College Level” in A Companion to World History, interventions in African history such as A Primer for Teaching African History and African Histories: New Sources and New Techniques for Studying African Pasts (with Esperanza Brizuela-Garcia), editorial projects such as the Oxford University Press Uncovering History Project, as well as documentaries and consulting for the New York City Board of Education and Gates Ventures, my work stresses intentional design and high-impact practices for student success and achievement.
+In general, I believe that we are at a moment of crisis in history enrollment and studies, but it is a situation that can be generative of new ideas, strategies, and techniques.
+As historians, we have an opportunity share our ideas and to improve how history is taught.